ShaonINT/ShaonINT/README.md

 ## 🌟 About Me
 - 🧠 **Specialties**:
-  - Developing **Agentic AI applications** for business and industrial use cases.
+  - Building and deploying **machine learning** and **deep learning models** to solve business problems.
-  - Building **machine learning models** to solve critical business problems.
+  - Conducting advanced data analysis for actionable insights and decision-making.
-  - Conducting advanced data analysis to uncover patterns and drive data-informed decision-making.
+  - Exploring innovative AI solutions, with a keen interest in **Agentic AI**.

 - 💡 **Technical Expertise**:
   - **AI/ML Frameworks**: TensorFlow, Keras, Scikit-learn